Sensor Data Request/Response communication pattern

 Building the request

 The request is sent using an <iq type="get"/> stanza with a <req/> element to the device.
-This request may optionally include references to nodes (if the device supports nodes) and field names the request should be limited to.
-If no field names are provided, all fields names are implied.
+The request may optionally include references to nodes (if the device supports nodes) and field names the request should be limited to.
+If no field names are provided, all field names are implied.
 If no node references are provided, only devices not supporting nodes are implied.
 Concentrators should interpret this as an empty request, reading zero nodes.

 The request also contains an Identity, that will be used to match response messages to the original request.
 Field categories are also included in the request.
 The device filters the response, as to only return fields in these categories.
-The special all attribute can be used, to mean all categories.
+The special all attribute can be used to mean all categories.
 Time intervals can be defined using a from and a to attribute.
 The readout can also be scheduled by using the when attribute.
 Distributed transactions can be executed by the use of tokens.

 Sensor Data Request